How can I install the 2023 CSD Portfolio so that all users can access it?

 /opt/CCDC (Linux), or

-If an older version of the CSD Portfolio was installed, the licence configuration and activation will be preserved when it is uninstalled and replaced by the 2023.1 release.
+If an older version of the CSD Portfolio was installed, the licence configuration and activation will be preserved when it is uninstalled and replaced by the latest release.

 Activating the software at install time will only activate it for the current user.
 See How do I activate the software for all users? to activate it for all users after installation.

-As above, if telemetry has been configured for all users for an older version of the CSD Portfolio, this will be preserved for the 2023.1 release.
+As above, if telemetry has been configured for all users for an older version of the CSD Portfolio, this will be preserved for the new release.

 To enable or disable telemetry for all users, run the